“Emily likes that kind of stuff!”

 Ethan turned out to be a great adventure partner.
 He prepped the food and packed the cooler for the trip, which was a huge help.
 He also proved that he could be helpful and keep his cool in an emergency.

-We were on my favorite trail Charon’s Garden, when one of my dogs sprained her paw in the middle of a boulder field.
+We were on my favorite Wichita Mountains trail, Charon’s Garden, when one of my dogs sprained her paw in the middle of a boulder field.
 Ethan patiently helped me carry her back, which involved passing her back and forth across giant boulders.
 He maintained a great attitude the whole time and was very gentle with my injured fur baby.

 I invited Ethan to join me for another trip for an upcoming 4-day weekend over Easter, this time in Arkansas.
 I was looking forward to some great hiking but then I broke my toe at an aerial hooping class.
 No matter, I thought.
 I convinced Ethan to do a backcountry paddle trip instead, which would require minimal use of my toe.
 I got the go-ahead from my podiatrist who sent along a bottle of Naproxen in case I needed a painkiller.
 I’m not a huge fan of pain meds but I threw the drugs in the cooler just in case, and forgot about them.

 Our destination was Lake Ouachita.
 I drove by this gorgeous area many years before and had dreamed of returning ever since.
 The massive lake is teeming with small forested islands.
 On sunny days the water becomes a light turquoise such that you could almost mistake it for the Caribbean.
 It is, in fact, one of the cleanest lakes in the United States – and also one of the only places where the water is clean enough to support freshwater jellyfish.
+Scuba divers actually dive here to see the jellyfish as well as ruins at the bottom of the lake.
 To quote Onlyinyourstate.com, “if there were ever a lake-based beauty contest this one would win every award.”

 We got a late start on Thursday evening and decided to stop halfway at Atlanta State Park.
 Google maps took us on some weird back routes along dirt roads and we got lost multiple times.
 By the time we arrived it was pitch black.
 I didn’t see any other lights so I assumed we were the only ones at the campground.

 I put on my headlamp and started unloading supplies.
 It was a couple minutes before I noticed something was… *off* … about the campground.
 The dogs were sniffing what appeared to be a grave.
-A tree right above it had runes etched into the bark.
+A tree right above it had runes etched into the bark… runes like something you’d see in a horror movie set in Norway.
+What were they doing here on the Texas/Arkansas border?

 “Well that’s creepy,” I commented.
 “Do you think we should move to a different site?”